Skip to Main Content

 Activity Note

-Driving approx. 30 miles; about 1.5 hours to Miyama and 1.5 hours back.
-Approximately 2 miles leisurely walking around the main sights of Miyama.
+Getting on/off a motorcoach; driving about 30 miles; approximately 1.5 hours to Miyama, and 1.5 hours back.
+About 2 miles leisurely walking around the main sights of Miyama.
 Shoes will need to be removed to enter some attractions today.

 Breakfast: